Environmental migration? An overview of the literature: Systematic review

-A picture of the most relevant documents included in the sample is provided by simple measures, such as the number of global citations as reported in Scopus (at the moment of bulk download of all sources), and the number of local citations, which shows how many times a document has been cited by other papers included in the sample.
-Table \ref{tab:citmost} shows these measures for the most cited documents in our sample.
-The difference between global and local citations scores (almost four times higher) reveals that the documents have been cited by papers not included in our sample.
-It means that environmental migration has attracted the interest of different disciplines or they became part of the two main strands of literature, climate change and migration, separately.
-58 papers have not been cited in any of our sample, while 52 have zero citations globally.
-A part of it can be explained by the 18 papers that has been published recently in 2020, which could not have been cited yet because of timing (except for some contributions published in early 2020 such as \cite{Mueller2020} and \cite{Rao2020}.\footnote{\ The issue of timing will be addressed in the network analysis, choosing a specific type of citation-based network, the bibliographic coupling network, to minimize the risk of missing connections between papers.} Position and number of citations confirm the central role of papers published by Gray Clark and Valerie Mueller \citep{Gray2012pnas, Gray2012worlddev, Mueller2014}, receiving high citations both globally and internally.
+A picture of the most relevant documents included in the sample is provided by simple measures, such as the number of global citations as reported in Scopus (at the moment of the bulk download of all sources), and the number of local citations, which shows how many times a document has been cited by other papers included in the sample.
+Measures for the most cited documents (global and local citation scores) in the sample are reported in Appendix Table 3.
+The difference between global and local citation scores (almost four times higher) reveals that the documents have been cited by papers not included in our sample.
+It means that environmental migration has attracted the interest of different disciplines or they became part of the two main strands of literature, climate change, and migration, separately.
+58 papers have not been cited in any of our samples, while 52 have zero citations globally.
+A part of it can be explained by the 18 papers that have been published recently in 2020, which could not have been cited yet because of timing (except for some contributions published in early 2020 such as \cite{Mueller2020} and \cite{Rao2020}.\footnote{\ The issue of timing will be addressed in the network analysis, choosing a specific type of citation-based network, the bibliographic coupling network, to minimize the risk of missing connections between papers.} Position and the number of citations confirm the central role of papers published by Gray Clark and Valerie Mueller \citep{Gray2012pnas, Gray2012worlddev, Mueller2014}, receiving high citations both globally and internally.
 Some papers seem to be more relevant locally than globally: \cite{Marchiori2012} and \cite{Beine2015} had a bigger influence on our sample of economic environmental migration literature rather than globally, scoring the highest number of local citations.
 Conversely, \cite{Hornbeck2012} seems to be cited more in literature outside the specific literature of environmental migration.